faph/NSIS-Conda-Macros/README.md

    user.
 That means Python will be registered and `PATH` variables set only if it’s the first installed Python on the system.
 Miniconda will be installed into `%LOCALAPPDATA%\Continuum\Miniconda3`.
-3. If Miniconda was previously installed, it will skip steps 1 and 2 do a simple `conda update conda`.
+3. If Miniconda was previously installed (it will look for conda in the user’s profile folder), it will skip steps 1 and 2 do a simple `conda update conda`.
 It will only detect user-level installs of miniconda.
 4. A conda environment is created in the python prefix `%LOCALAPPDATA%\Continuum\Miniconda3\envs\_app_own_environment_{package}` and the package is directly installed into this using the package spec and